 Naumann died in 1982 in Lüdenscheid, West Germany, aged 73.
 He was buried in the Kommunal cemetery of Piepersloh, Werkhagener Strasse, in Lüdenscheid

 Burial ground of Meyer-Quade, Joachim “Jochen”.

-When Joachim Meyer-Quade falls in battle, on 10-09-1939, age 41, in Piatek, a few days after the German invasion of Poland, the Nazi propagandists in his “Heimatgau” Schleswig-Holstein stage a personality cult unprecedented for the province: In his hometown of Schleswig, not only a place is named after him but also in Tondern a Hitler Youth Home, in the Warthegau a department of the “Reich Labor Service” (RAD) and in occupied Poland the city Kutno in Quadenstädt renamed.
+When Joachim Meyer-Quade falls in battle, on 10-09-1939, age 41, in Piatek, a few days after the German invasion of Poland, with the carabiner in hand.
+The Nazi propagandists in his “Heimatgau” Schleswig-Holstein stage a personality cult unprecedented for the province: In his hometown of Schleswig, not only a place is named after him but also in Tondern a Hitler Youth Home, in the Warthegau a department of the “Reich Labor Service” (RAD) and in occupied Poland the city Kutno in Quadenstädt renamed.
 Already in his lifetime a pleasure boat carries the name “Joachim Meyer-Quade”.
 Born in Dusseldorf in 1897, Meyer-Quade found his way to the NSDAP in June 1925.
 Above all, however, he is leader of the SA group “Nordmark”.
 The special role of Meyer-Quades during the National Socialism in Schleswig-Holstein is explained not only by his offices, but also as an (inner-party) figure of integration through his emphatically popular appearance – especially in the SA milieu – as “Our Jochen” Meyer-Quade is buried on the war cemetery of Mlawka in Poland, SA leader Victor Lütze